 Final exits are commonly the external doors from a ground floor, but this applies only if such doors open directly onto a safe place.
 If a safe place can be reached only by passing down an alley, or across a bridge, then the final exit is not reached until the end of such an alley or bridge.
 Final exits, therefore, should be seen strictly as a point of arrival, rather than as any particular element of a building.
-They are determined entirely by the definition of safe place.
+They are determined entirely by the definition of see place.

-Fire door A doorset, single or multi-leaf, having a specific fire resistance rating, and in certain situations a smoke control capability, and forming part of a fire separation.
+haing a specific fit resistance rating, and in certain situations a smoke control capability, and forming part of a fire separation.
 The door, in the event of fire, if not already closed, will close automatically and be self latching.